A Southern Annular Ocean Dynamo – Ozone Ring Notion

 I can speculate in this direction because for example, in the featured animation above, based purely on ERAI data, the highest bands of precipitation strength (darkest blues) follow the currents of the Southern Annular Ocean.
 One can compare the above animation to the ozone animation below.
 Both cover annual averages across the same hemisphere over the same years.

 To me there appear to be obvious parallels in which the high ozone ring corresponds closely with the SAO air circulation.
-I also wonder if the massive circulation of salty (and therefore electrically-conductive) water and air within that band of augmented atmospheric moisture precipitation might be associated with a type of dynamo effect.
+I also wonder if the massive circulation of salty (and therefore electrically-conductive) water, particles, and air within that band of augmented atmospheric moisture precipitation might be associated with a type of dynamo effect.
 Perhaps that is a contributing factor towards the relatively high (for oceans) lightning concentrations there.

 Dynamos are widely written of with regard to attempts to understand magnetic fields associated with both the Earth and the Sun.
 They are also well understood with respect to man-made power generators, starting essentially with the Faraday Disk, as this Wikipedia link image illustrates.